 Cushions And Rest

 An aching back may be helped by extra rest and cushion support.
 A doctor, nurse, or midwife can explain how to place the cushions for optimum support, again depending on the baby’s location in the uterus.
 Some mothers-to-be are reluctant to make time for rest or naps during the day.
 But even 15 to 30 minutes of reclining in a comfortable position can take pressure off the back nerves that then helps to reduce pain.
 Lying on one side or the other or elevating the legs may be recommended during the rest period or at night for sleeping.
+According to Free Your Spine, you might even consider getting a new mattress to relieve back pain.

 For an accurate evaluation of the baby’s position and how the uterus is impacting the mother’s back, additional medical support may be needed.
 The obstetrician may schedule an at-home ultrasound to see where the baby is located in conjunction with the mother’s back.
 Companies, like Keebomed, sell portable ultrasound equipment that a technician, clinician, or doctor can use at home if needed.
 Able to be hand-carried and battery-operated, lightweight, portable ultrasound machines can be safely used in remote areas or on an emergency, in-home basis to avoid the cost and scheduling of a hospital or doctor’s office ultrasound.
 A quicker diagnosis can lead to prompt treatment.